MurrayEfford/secrdesignapp/readme.md

 Version 1.4 (January 2020) supports lacework designs (to be introduced in the next release of **secr**) and no longer offers `openCR.fit` as a model-fitting option (**secr** 4.0 onwards has fast `secr.fit`).

+Version 1.5 (January 2022) has minor updates in the Help file.

 Click this link to run secrdesignapp in your web browser from a University of Otago server:

 [secrdesignapp](https://www.stats.otago.ac.nz/secrdesignapp)